 NOTE: During the 2016 Legislative Session in Olympia, HB 2346 was introduced to address the problem of declining incentives and to keep adoption of solar moving forward.
 HB 2346 passed the House but did not pass the Senate.
 It would have raised the cap allowing utilities to spend up to 2% of taxable sales on solar incentives.
 It also would have created a new incentive program at lower rates to help continue the amazing growth of solar in our state.

 The Washington Production Incentive is the primary reason why the growth of solar in WA has been so strong in recent years.
-View a PDF chart showing the number of solar systems added each year from 2005 to 2015, courtesy of WSU Energy Office.
+View a PDF chart showing the number of solar systems added through December 31, 2016, courtesy of WSU Energy Office.

 Snohomish County PUD, Chelan PUD and possibly others offer local incentives for homeowners and businesses that go solar.
 Inquire with your utility to find out if they offer any unique solar incentives.
 Review a comprehensive list of PUDs and utilities in Washington state.

 Net metering allows system owners to receive credit for excess electricity produced by their system.
 Net-metered systems that produce more electricity than needed are credited for the excess production at retail electric rates on the next month’s utility bill.
 Credits carry forward month to month for a year period ending annually on April 30.
 Remaining credits are zeroed out on May 1 with no payment to the customer.
 Get more information.

 For Businesses - MACRS Depreciation of Solar Energy Property